intel-analytics/ipex-llm/python/chronos/use-case/network_traffic/README.md

-## Network traffic use case in Zouwu
+## Network traffic use case in Chronos

 ---
-We demonstrate how to use Zouwu to forecast future network traffic indicators based on historical time series data.
+We demonstrate how to use Chronos to forecast future network traffic indicators based on historical time series data.

 In the reference use case, we use a public telco dataset, which is aggregated network traffic traces at the transit link of WIDE